-I continue to offer covid-secure IN-PERSON, online and telephone counselling during national lockdown.
+I continue to offer in-person, online and telephone sessions during the pandemic.

 If you are here with me now, perhaps it's because you're finding it hard to cope.
 There might be a difficult event in your life and you're feeling overwhelmed and confused.
 You might feel isolated with no-one to talk to, or you just find it really difficult to talk to supportive family and friends.

 I’m offering you the space that you might need to work through anything that’s causing you distress.

 I am a fully qualified person-centred counsellor and can offer you that safe space where you will be met with empathy, respect and genuineness as we explore your journey together.
 I believe we are all unique and have the resources within us to grow, develop and change.

 For me, more important than the modality of counselling used is the therapeutic relationship we will build together and it is likely to be the most important factor in your growth and change.
 Having a safe space where you can start to face things honestly and openly without fear of judgement can be a good foundation for change.

 Counsellors are not experts in you, we come to sessions as equals giving you the non-judgemental space you need to enable change.
 I believe that deep down we already know the answers and have the solutions, but maybe we could all do with a hand now and then to reach them and to filter out the noise.

 Part of every counsellor's training is to take a good look at their own lives, examining themselves and their approach to life, sifting through their own patterns of behaviour and working out what is and isn't serving them well.
 I hope that together we can do the same for you.

 It has been my privilege to have worked with people from all walks of life, sometimes working through grief, loss and trauma, often suffering with low self-esteem, anxiety, depression and low mood, disordered eating and self-harm, but always with a sense that life could be better for them if they could shift their perspective.